ehalsmer/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Server-side routing with express, and express middleware.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware consists of functions that get executed in the order they are introduced in the server code.
+Middleware can (but doesn't necessarily have to) modify the request and response objects, or even stop the request and send a response to the client.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+A resource is any data that we are serving to the client by way of the api.
+Often it is grouped by type and put onto corresponding endpoints, such as /products, /suppliers, etc. There may be multiple http methods available on a resource.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+An http status code in the 'success' range, such as 200.
+Status codes in the 400s indicate the client made a bad request, and those in the 500s indicate there was an error on the server.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+By using server-side routing with express.
+We can break up the different routes such as /products, /suppliers, into different files, import them into our main server.js file, and write lines such as express.use('/products', SuppliersRouter)

 ## Project Setup